-"When my team misses a deadline it is disappointing, for sure.
+"When my team misses a deadline, it is disappointing.
 On the odd occasion that this has happened, I first ask my team for feedback.
 I want to know what I could have done better, as a leader, to make sure we hit our goal.
 Then, I ask them to look internally and tell me what they honestly feel they could have done differently.
 I prefer a collaborative approach to these types of conversations."

-"Deadlines are reached as a team, and they are missed as a team.
+"We reach deadlines as a team, and we miss deadlines as a team.
 I truly believe that.
-When a deadline is missed, I look at how we could have moved better as a machine, to make the delivery happen on time.
+When a deadline passes, I look at how we could have moved better as a machine, to make the delivery happen on time.
 I do not react negatively to my team members, but I do use situations like this as learning and coaching opportunities."

 "There are very few deadlines that my team has missed.
 We are a great mix of personalities, and we will all stay late, if needed, to support each other.
-I do recall, last year when we did not get our annual inventory count submitted on time.
-There were technical glitches with a few of the scanners, so employees had to share them.
-We worked at a fast pace, but also supported each other, yet we still missed.
-I congratulated my team on pulling together, and then we made a plan to ensure we were prepared, should this type of situation happen again."
+I do recall a situation last year when we did not get our annual inventory count submitted on time.
+There were technical glitches with a few of the scanners, so employees had to share scanners.
+We worked at a fast pace, but also supported each other, yet we still missed the target.
+I congratulated my team on pulling together, and then we made a plan to ensure full preparation, should that situation happen again."

 "My sales team takes it pretty hard when they miss a deadline, mainly because they are a group of highly competitive individuals.
 I don't need to be hard on them because they are hard enough on themselves.
-What I will do is take the situation as an opportunity to better myself as a leader, and strengthen them as a team.
-We assess, and pivot."
+What I will do is take the situation as an opportunity to better myself as a leader, and strengthen them as a team, through a lesson or professional development opportunity."

 "As a teacher, it is important that I never place blame on my students for a deadline that I missed, or a deadline that I missed because I was rushing through a module, for instance.
-Education is a team effort, and I am the leader so, for that reason, if a deadline is missed I will always reflect internally, first."
+Education is a team effort, but I am the class leader.
+For that reason, if a deadline is missed I will always reflect internally, first."